krissh-the-dev/trident/README.md

  * Stupidly opens all kinds of files
  * Meaningless Cut, Copy option when no text is selected
  * Meaningless Paste option when clipboard is empty
- * About Trident -> View Source is unclickable
+ * About Trident - improper layout

 ## Coming soon:
  * Compile, Run features